Süddeutsche Glasmanufaktur - Theodor Wieseler / Wieseler & Beeri / Wieseler & Mahler

 with set on lid.
 T.W. with the abbreviation "dep," for Déposé.
 This mark is on the outside toward the base of the stein.

 Vendor's mark near the handle base on presumably another Matthias Girmscheid stein .

 (probably #992), for Wieseler & Beeri

-with ink stamp depicting the
+with ink stamp featured in the 1894 version of the

 Wieseler & Beeri ink stamp on a Regimental stoneware stein, made by Marzi & Remy, mould #992.